apigee/proxy-dependency-maven-plugin/README.md

 ####Policy Resolution

 An API proxy's proxy endpoint or target endpoint can reference policies that are common.
 These referenced policies are copied by the plugin to the `policies` directory of the API proxy.
-If the policy referenced is language based the corresponding resources is copied into the `resources` directory.
-Thus, this feature enables policy re-ruse.
+If the policy referenced is language based, the corresponding resources are copied into the `resources` directory.
+Thus, this feature enables policy re-use.

 ####Flow Resolution